 The Weeknd & Selena Gomez: All He Thinks About ‘Is Her’ While Away On Tour

-Here comes the future bride!
-Friends of The Weeknd are expecting him to propose to Selena Gomez, like, really soon, HollywoodLife.com has EXCLUSIVELY learned.
-It’s all he can think about!
+Distance makes the heart grow fonder!
+Even when singing in front of beautiful women on tour, The Weeknd can only think about Selena Gomez, HollywoodLife.com has EXCLUSIVELY learned.

 Fear of commitment?
 What’s that?
 The Weeknd, 27, is more than ready to leave his womanizing lifestyle behind and wife-up Selena Gomez, 24, as soon as possible!
 Now it’s just a matter of time before he proposes.
 “He hates being away from his true love for any length of time,” a source tells HollywoodLife.com EXCLUSIVELY.
-“Abel used to be a groupie guy, taking in as many women as he could, but he was always a gentleman about it.
+“Abel used to have lots of flings on the road when he was single but he was always a gentleman about it.
 He’d even order them breakfast in the morning and send them off with a bouquet of flowers!”

 Wait a minute, that doesn’t sound like the same guy!
 We believe the gentleman part but the “It Ain’t Me” singer has completely changed his views on relationships.
 “The Weeknd even told friends that he hardly even notices beautiful girls at his shows anymore,” the source continues.
 “All he thinks about it Selena.
 His buddies would not be the least surprised if he’s going to pop the question soon.
 He loves women, don’t get me wrong, but ultimately he is a one-woman man now and it seems like Selena is that one woman.”